Bioinformatics: Computational evolutionary biology

-Future work endeavours to reconstruct the now more complex tree of life.

-The area of research within computer science that uses genetic algorithms is sometimes confused with computational evolutionary biology, but the two areas are not necessarily related.

 Comparative genomics

 The core of comparative genome analysis is the establishment of the correspondence between genes (orthology analysis) or other genomic features in different organisms.
-It is these intergenomic maps that make it possible to trace the evolutionary processes responsible for the divergence of two genomes.
+Intergenomic maps are made to trace the evolutionary processes responsible for the divergence of two genomes.
 A multitude of evolutionary events acting at various organizational levels shape genome evolution.
 At the lowest level, point mutations affect individual nucleotides.
 At a higher level, large chromosomal segments undergo duplication, lateral transfer, inversion, transposition, deletion and insertion.
-Ultimately, whole genomes are involved in processes of hybridization, polyploidization and endosymbiosis, often leading to rapid speciation.
+Entire genomes are involved in processes of hybridization, polyploidization and endosymbiosis that lead to rapid speciation.
 The complexity of genome evolution poses many exciting challenges to developers of mathematical models and algorithms, who have recourse to a spectrum of algorithmic, statistical and mathematical techniques, ranging from exact, heuristics, fixed parameter and approximation algorithms for problems based on parsimony models to Markov chain Monte Carlo algorithms for Bayesian analysis of problems based on probabilistic models.

 Many of these studies are based on the detection of sequence homology to assign sequences to protein families.

 Pan genomics

-Pan genomics is a concept introduced in 2005 by Tettelin and Medini which eventually took root in bioinformatics.
-Pan genome is the complete gene repertoire of a particular taxonomic group: although initially applied to closely related strains of a species, it can be applied to a larger context like genus, phylum, etc. It is divided in two parts- The Core genome: Set of genes common to all the genomes under study (These are often housekeeping genes vital for survival) and The Dispensable/Flexible Genome: Set of genes not present in all but one or some genomes under study.
+Pan genomics is a concept introduced in 2005 by Tettelin and Medini.
+Pan genome is the complete gene repertoire of a particular monophyletic taxonomic group.
+Although initially applied to closely related strains of a species, it can be applied to a larger context like genus, phylum, etc. It is divided in two parts: the Core genome, a set of genes common to all the genomes under study (often housekeeping genes vital for survival), and the Dispensable/Flexible genome: a set of genes not present in all but one or some genomes under study.
 A bioinformatics tool BPGA can be used to characterize the Pan Genome of bacterial species.